 Lillard rallies Trail Blazers to 112-103 win over Orlando

-Portland Trail Blazers forward Meyers Leonard fouls Orlando Magic center Bismack Biyombo on a shot during the second half of an NBA basketball game in Orlando, Fla., Thursday, Feb.
+Orlando Magic forward Terrence Ross drives by Portland Trail Blazers forward Maurice Harkless during the first half of an NBA basketball game in Orlando, Fla., Thursday, Feb.
 23, 2017.
-Portland won 112-103.
+Orlando Magic forward Terrence Ross drives by Portland Trail Blazers forward Maurice Harkless during the first half of an NBA basketball game in Orlando, Fla., Thursday, Feb.
+23, 2017.

 Add your comments below